-University?
-Employment?
-Something else?
+University or apprenticeship, that is the question.
+Perhaps, something else?
 You’re 17 or 18 years old and you’re expected to know what to do with the rest of your life.
+You have a lot of choices, perhaps too many – but perhaps you ought to think of all your options.
 That’s how simple deciding your future is presented to be.
 But we all know that’s far from the truth.

 So much pressure is mounted onto students by teachers (64%) and parents (41%) to go to university (Open Access Government, 2019).
 And what’s worse, an overwhelming number of students even feel like “failures” if they don’t attend university (Hall, 2020).